Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 ++++++
 You can use the delete button next to any row to remove it from a list.

-Navigating the Entity Table
+Navigating the Object Table
 +++++++++++++++++++++++++++
-At the bottom of the Entity Table you can change the nuber of rows per page displayed (10, 20, 50, or 100).
+At the bottom of the Object Table you can change the nuber of rows per page displayed (10, 20, 50, or 100).

 To move between pages, if there are more rows than your selected display, you can click on the forward and backward arrows, or click on the page number itself.